 I’ve carried that with me over the decades, firmly believing when I was their age, I might possess an nth of their glow.
 Only now I’m distracted by the pressure of others in pursuit of eternal youth.
-Not just men and women in their golden years, but those in their twenties, and sadly, those who are in their youth.
+Not just men and women in their golden years, but those in their twenties, and sadly, those who are still in their youth.

 What does that say about the influence of vanity?